 An IFA and a MZ version of the RT 125cc at the East German Motorcycle Museum in Berlin.

 IFA even resurrected DKW's racing heritage to compete in European championships.

 In 1956, IFA was renamed Motorrad Zschopau, or MZ for short, and were soon producing a range of engines for their motorcycles varying in size between 125, 150, 175 and 250.
 MZ supplied the engines for the IWL range of scooters and Simson mopeds.
-In fact, VEB cancelled all four stroke engine development for cars and motorcycles in favour of the cheaper and simpler MZ engine.
+In fact, VEB cancelled all four-stroke engine development for cars and motorcycles in favour of DKW’s cheaper and simpler two-stroke engine technology.

 In 1962 the DKW 125cc engine, now more than 30 years old appeared in a new generation of MZ motorcycle - the ES125.
 The ES range led on to the distinctive styling of the MZ Trophy, East Germany's successful export motorcycle.